DoomyDwyer/HeadlessPi/README.md

 - cpu_mon service and accompanying python script
 - gpio_test LED test utility

-*For a wiring diagram of the headless PI monitoring station, please contact me*
+*For a wiring diagram of the headless Pi monitoring station, please contact me*